 - Up to $10,000 per beneficiary per year can be used for elementary or high school expenses.

 - When funds are used for qualified expenses, you’ll pay no federal income or capital gain tax on investment gains.

 - Accounts are usually opened by a parent or grandparent and names a child or other family member as a beneficiary.
-Beneficiaries can be changed to any other qualified family member up to twice per calendar year.
+Beneficiaries can be changed to any other qualified family member.

 - Unlike alternative strategies like Coverdell IRAs and UGMA/UTMAs, 529s have no age or income limit on contributions or distributions.

 How much should I save into a 529 plan?

 While the limits are quite high, your recommended savings amount depends on exactly what you want for your child, grandchild, or loved one.
 Consider the following questions:

 - What do you want to provide?
 A fixed amount per year?
 Tuition for in-state college?
 Full ride anywhere in the country?
 This helps determine your total savings target.
 Your financial advising team can help forecast total cost based on answers to these questions.

 - Is tax-free growth or flexibility more important to you?
 This helps determine how much of your total savings target should be inside a 529 plan and how much should be funded from other investments.
 We commonly see clients fund a portion of expected costs through a 529 and the rest in other investments that aren’t penalized if used for other purposes.

 What if I don’t use the full 529 amount for education?